 There are a lot of things that Mediavine does well.

-In comparison, AdThrive's website is simple, their publisher dashboard is simple, they don't offer any extra product offerings, and they don't communicate as much.
+In comparison, AdThrive's publisher dashboard is relatively simple and they don't offer any extra product offerings.

 But the one thing that AdThrive does deliver exceptionally well on is RPMs.